Taking it Back to Where it all Began: 1983

 One of my most exciting roles was in 1994 when the Internet was in its infancy.

-I was the Product Manager leading the product development team at BellSouth.net that launched one of the first public ISPs (Internet Service Provider) in the nation.
+I was the Product Manager leading the product development team at BellSouth.net that launched one of the first public ISPs (Internet Service Providers) in the nation.

-After helping various corporations get a grasp of this whole “Internet” thing throughout the years, Xcellimark came to life in 2001.
+After helping various corporations grasp this whole “Internet” thing throughout the years, Xcellimark came to life in 2001.

 The Marketing Agencies & Strategies of Today

 There are thousands of digital marketing agencies out there that gradually jumped on the digital marketing trend.